 for directions, you can do so easily.

 .
-Choose one based on your preference..
+Choose one based on your preference.

-We define an enum
+We define a enum

 by using the enum

-, etc).
-The members are separated by a comma.
+keyword, followed by the name of the enum (Weekdays).
+Then we define the members of the enum.
+Each member must have a name (Monday, Tuesday, etc.) and value (1,2, etc.).
+A comma separates the members.
 The trailing comma is allowed & ignored.
-If we omit the value of a member, then the TypeScript increments the value of the preceding member by one and assigns it to the current member: If the preceding member is a string and error is thrown.
+If we omit the value of a member, then the TypeScript increments the value of the preceding member by one and assigns it to the current member: If the preceding member is a string, an error is thrown.

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 | enum Weekdays { Monday = 1, Tuesday = 2, Wednesday = 3, Thursday = 4, Friday = 5, Saturday = 6, Sunday = 7 } console.log(Weekdays.Monday) //1 console.log(Weekdays["Monday"]) //1 console.log(Weekdays["1"]) //Monday let holiday=Weekdays.Sunday; console.log(holiday); //7 console.log(typeof Weekdays) //object console.log(typeof holiday) //number |